Why Is My Aquarium Water Foamy? Common Causes and Easy Fixes

 CONCLUSION

-Is foamy aquarium water dangerous?
+Can foamy aquarium water harm my fish?

 Why does foam keep coming back after I remove it?